 Another thing to consider here is the outcome of the lawsuit.
 There is almost zero chance of money damages during such cases.
 No court can judge the alienator to compensate money for their acts.
 The parent may be asked to pay lawyer fees at best.

-But you can still consider suing the other parent only if the case is extreme.
+But you can still consider using the other parent only if the case is extreme.
 For example, your former spouse may be falsely accusing you of sexual abuse.
 In such a situation, you can sue the other parent for parental alienation.
 Remember that the case must be very extreme for any consideration by the alienation law.

 What Happens if a Parent is Found Guilty of Parental Alienation?